HarshitHundia/ai-learning-assistant-for-classrooms/Smart Classroom Assistant.md

 # notes_content = read_document_content_from_file("science_notes.txt")
 # if notes_content:
 #     print(f"Loaded {len(notes_content)} characters.")
 2.2.
-Text Chunking and Relevant Chunk Retrieval
-Large documents are split into smaller, overlapping chunks.
-When a question is asked, only the most relevant chunks are selected as context for the local model.

-def chunk_text(text, chunk_size=400, overlap=50):
+Text Chunking and Relevant Chunk RetrievalLarge documents are split into smaller, overlapping chunks.
+When a question is asked, only the most relevant chunks are selected as context for the local model.def chunk_text(text, chunk_size=400, overlap=50):
     """Splits text into chunks of specified size with overlap.""" words = text.split()
     chunks = []